Studio Undergraduate Prizes, Awards, Scholarships

 2001: Lauren Adams

 Jonathan E. Sharpe, an alumnus of UNC-CH, established this award.
 Only students currently receiving financial aid through the Office of Scholarship and Student Aid are eligible for this award, as it is intended to allow a studio art major to undertake work that would not be financially possible using only the student aid allowance for supplies.
 According to University policy, however, the funding may be automatically applied to payment of outstanding bills, loans, or to replace direct aid grants.
-Students wishing to receive this award in addition to existing aid should make an appointment with the Office of Scholarship and Student Aid with a proposal for a spring project with a detailed budget.
-Awards are made for a minimum of $500.
+Award recipients wishing to use the Sharpe in addition to other financial aid will need to submit a budget in order to claim all funding.
+The Sharpe is awarded at a minimum of $500.

 2006: Jennifer L. Parker, Jennifer Elaine Werming, Jessica Rae Theriault